Storage and Handling of Petroleum Products and Allied Products

 In Manitoba, only a petroleum technician with a valid licence may perform construction or alteration work on regulated storage tank systems.
 A licensed petroleum technician (LPT) may not perform work outside of their areas of specialization, as specified in their licence.

-Requirements for petroleum technician licensing are set out in Part 10 of the Storage and Handling of Petroleum Products and Allied Products Regulation, M.R.
-188/2001 (the Regulation).
-For a copy of the Regulation, click here.
+Requirements for petroleum technician licensing are set out in Part 10 of the Storage and Handling of Petroleum Products and Allied Products Regulation (the Regulation).

 New Applicants